 A serious debate about FDA's regulatory role should begin with a focus on the common-sense principle that the power to make medical decisions rightly belongs first and foremost with patients and their doctors.
 The U.S. Court of Appeals of the D.C.
-Circuit recently gave support to this principle by affirming the right of dying patients to access drugs not yet approved by the FDA.
+Circuit recently gave support to this principle by affirming the right of dying patients to access not-yet-FDA-approved drugs.2